Najee Harris Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Recent Performances

-- In last week's matchup with the Ravens, Harris racked up 71 yards on 21 carries.
+- Harris put together a 71-yard rushing performance in last week's matchup with the Ravens, carrying the ball 21 times.

-- During his last three games, Harris has run for 133 yards on 41 carries (44.3 ypg), with one touchdown.
+- During his last three games, Harris has rushed for 133 yards (44.3 per game) on 41 carries with one touchdown.

 Harris' Pittsburgh Teammates